Cracked Teeth – Forest Park, OH

 - Large fillings that weaken your tooth’s integrity

 - Teeth grinding pressure

-- Biting or chew hard foods like nuts, ice or hard candy
+- Biting or chewing hard foods like nuts, ice, or hard candy

 - Abrupt temperature changes in your mouth, for example, from eating food that’s very hot and then attempting to use ice water to cool your mouth